DimABSA/DimABSA2026/README.md

 To bridge this gap, this task introduces **Dimensional ABSA (DimABSA)**, a task that integrates dimensional sentiment analysis into the traditional ABSA framework and is defined as:

 > Given a textual instance, participants are expected to predict real-valued **valence** and **arousal** scores for aspects and extract their associated information from text.

-The proposed DimABSA task has the following features
+The proposed DimABSA task has the following features:

 - **Fine-grained sentiment modelling**: Replaces discrete sentiment labels with continuous VA scores, offering more nuanced emotional representation.
 - **Multidomain coverage**: Constructs datasets from three diverse application areas, **customer reviews (restaurants, laptops, movies, hotels)**, **stance detection**, and **financial reports**, going beyond the focus on consumer reviews on traditional ABSA.